Max Basheer

 Max Rafeek Basheer (9 May 1927 – 14 September 2025) was an Australian football administrator and lawyer.
 He was the longest-serving administrator with the South Australian National Football League (SANFL).
-He was the involved in a number of key decisions affecting the SANFL from the 1970s to the 1990s, ultimately leading to the inclusion of two South Australian sides in the Australian Football League (AFL).
+He was involved in a number of key decisions affecting the SANFL from the 1970s to the 1990s, ultimately leading to the inclusion of two South Australian sides in the Australian Football League (AFL).

 Early life and education

 Max Rafeek Basheer was born on 9 May 1927 in Adelaide, South Australia, to Archie and Labeebee Basheer, who were Lebanese immigrants to Australia who were of Druze ethnicity.
 He was the fifth of six children.
 His father first migrated to South Australia in 1896 to work at the Port Pirie smelter, returning to Lebanon between 1913 and 1925, where he married and had his first four children.
 He grew up in Kalangadoo in the South East, where his parents ran the Kalangadoo Hotel.

 He attended Prince Alfred College in Adelaide, where he played Australian rules football.

 He obtained a law degree from the University of Adelaide Law School, and was admitted to the Bar in 1951.
 He played football for the University of Adelaide while a student.